 We lease real properties from third parties primarily for our wholly owned foreign enterprise's office use in the PRC, and the lease agreements for all of these leased properties have not been registered with the PRC government authorities as required by the PRC law.
 Although the failure to do so does not in itself invalidate the leases, we may be ordered by the PRC government authorities to rectify such noncompliance and, if such noncompliance were not rectified within a given period of time, we may be subject to fines imposed by the PRC government authorities.
-As of the date of this Annual Report, we are not aware of any regulatory or governmental actions, claims or investigations being contemplated or any challenges by third parties to our use of our leased properties the lease agreements of which have not been registered with the government authorities.
+As of the date of this Annual Report, we are not aware of any regulatory or governmental actions, claims or investigations being contemplated or any challenges by third parties to our use of our lease agreements of which have not been registered with the government authorities.
 However, we cannot assure you that the government authorities will not impose fines on us due to our failure to register any of our lease agreements, which may negatively impact our financial condition.

 In addition, some of the ownership certificates or other similar proof of certain leased properties have not been provided to us by the relevant lessors.
 Therefore, we cannot assure you that such lessors are entitled to lease the relevant real properties to us.
 If the lessors are not entitled to lease the real properties to us and the owners of such real properties decline to ratify the lease agreements between us and the respective lessors, we may not be able to enforce our rights to lease such properties under the respective lease agreements against the owners.
 As of the date of this Annual Report, we are not aware of any claim or challenge brought by any third parties concerning the use of our leased properties without obtaining proper ownership proof.
-If our lease agreements are claimed as null and void by third parties who are the real owners of such leased real properties, we could be required to vacate the properties, in the event of which we could only initiate the claim against the lessors under relevant lease agreements for indemnities for their breach of the relevant leasing agreements.
+If our lease agreements are claimed as null and void by third parties who are the real owners of such lease agreements for indemnities for their breach of the relevant leasing agreements.
 We cannot assure you that suitable alternative locations are readily available on commercially reasonable terms, or at all, and if we are unable to relocate our operations in a timely manner, our operations may be interrupted.

 In addition, as of the date of this Annual Report, certain of our premises for business operations have not been registered with local administrations.
 In the PRC, if a company operates business outside its registered address, the company may be required to register those premises for business operation as branch offices with the State Administration for Market Regulation or its local branches at the place where the premises are located and obtain business licenses for them as branch offices, or the company may be subject to fines imposed by the PRC government authorities ranging from RMB10,000 and RMB100,000 for the premises for business operations which have not been registered with local administrations.
-We may not be able to register the main premises for business operation of branch offices in a timely manner or at all due to complex procedural requirements and relocation of branch offices from time to time.
+We may not be able to register the main premises for business operations as branch offices in a timely manner or at all due to complex procedural requirements and relocation of branch offices from time to time.
 We cannot assure you that we will not be subject to penalties, orders to rectify or other administrative proceedings.
 As of the date of this Annual Report, we are not aware of any claim or challenge brought by any third parties concerning the premises for business operations without being registered with local administrations.